 The Group makes an estimate of the recoverable value of trade receivables and contract assets.
 When assessing impairment, management considers factors including the credit rating of the receivable, the ageing profile of receivables and historical experience.
 The Group applies the simplified approach for IFRS 9 when measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables and contract assets.
-See notes 16 and 17 for the net carrying amount of contract assets and trade receivables and their associated impairment provisions.
+See notes 16 and 17 for the net carrying amounts of the contract assets, trade receivables and associated impairment provisions.